Close Icon

 Legal Requirements for Holiday Lets

-As an owner, it is essential that you are familiar with the most up to date and relevant holiday let legal requirements.
-These rules and regulations for letting a holiday property are there to protect you, your guests and your property.
+As an owner, it is essential that you are familiar with the most up-to-date and relevant holiday let legal requirements.
+These rules and regulations are there to protect you, your guests and your property.

-There is a lot to take into consideration and a fair number of legal requirements for holiday lets that must be adhered to for the safe running of your business.
+There are a number of legal requirements for holiday lets that must be adhered to for the safe running of your business.
 Whilst some laws might be obvious, others are less so.
-We’ve provided some guidance and useful information for owners to help understand what holiday let legal requirements are needed.
+We’ve provided some guidance and useful information to help owners understand the legal requirements of holiday letting.

-Use our quick links below to skip to a particular topic or read on for our comprehensive guide on the legal requirements for letting a holiday property.
+Use the quick links below to read about a specific topic or carry on reading for our comprehensive guide on holiday let legal requirements:

 What is classed as a holiday let?